loreanvictor/quel/README.md

 npm i quel
 ```

 **quel** is a tiny library for reactive programming in JavaScript.
-You can use it to write applications that react to user interactions, events, timers, web sockets, etc. using plain JavaScript expressions and functions.
+Use it to write applications that handle user interactions, events, timers, web sockets, etc. using only simple functions.

 ```js
 import { from, observe } from 'quel'